Skip to content

 JetBrains users.
 Continue’s JetBrains plugin is actually serviceable.
 Cursor’s JetBrains story doesn’t exist (Cursor is a VS Code fork).
 If you’re a JetBrains shop, Continue is your only real first-class option.

-The interesting wedge case: engineers who got annoyed by Cursor’s 2025 pricing changes and tried Continue as a cheaper alternative.
-Most of them came back to Cursor for the polish, a few stayed for the principle.
+The wedge case worth naming: engineers who got annoyed by Cursor’s 2025 pricing changes and tried Continue as a cheaper alternative.
+Most of them came back to Cursor for the polish, a few stayed for the principle, and a non-trivial slice skipped Continue entirely and went to Claude Code in the terminal instead.

 When to actually use Continue